Mission: To inspire adventures in nature, wearing nature.

 I applied online.
 The process took 4+ weeks.
-I interviewed at Icebreaker in January 2015.
+I interviewed at Icebreaker (Portland, OR) in January 2016.

 Let us know if we're missing any workplace or industry recognition –